Getting Started With Miniature Gardens

-They will do well located in a brightly-lit area, but not in direct sunlight.
-Water lightly, as most of the plants used need to be kept moist, but not saturated.
+They will do well located in a brightly lit area but not in direct sunlight.
+Water lightly, as most of the plants need to be kept moist but not saturated.

-Good drainage is important.
+Good drainage is essential.
 Never allow your plants to sit in water.

-Some pruning is necessary to keep the plants sized properly for your fairy garden.
-Prune plants used as bushes and groundcover often enough so the plants stay bushy and full.
+Some pruning is necessary to keep the plants adequately sized for your fairy garden.
+Prune any plants used as bushes and groundcover often enough, so the plants stay bushy and full.

 Occasionally fertilize using an organic houseplant fertilizer diluted to one-quarter strength.